 Tel: (+91) – (11) – 2334 0033, 2334 6209

 Bhimtal is in Nainital district of Uttarakhand, suited to explore the Himalayan mountains, jungles, wildlife, lakes.
 Fishermen’s Lodge is located on the beautiful Bhimtal lake.

 Stay & Food

-Warmth and comfort comes to mind when I think back to the long weekend spent here.
+Warmth and comfort come to mind when I think back to the long weekend spent here.
 There is a large living room and dining room, both of which serve as common areas.
 There are 12 rooms – comfortable and clean with fresh linen.
 Wholesome, delicious food is their forte.